Pavan-Kendaganna-Swamy/Pavan-Kendaganna-Swamy/README.md

 - 👋 Hi, I’m @Pavan-Kendaganna-Swamy
-- 👀 I’m Master's Degree in Electrical Engineering with a specialization in VLSI from ASU.
+- 👀 I’m Master's Degree Graduate in Electrical Engineering with a specialization in VLSI from ASU.
 I’m looking to collaborate on RTL coding and coding skills required for VLSI Engineer
 - 📫 You can reach me at pkendaga@asu.edu

 <!---